Last Updated on

 We’re an affiliate of Booking.com.
 When you book with us, it helps us feed our kangaroos at no additional cost to you.
 Thanks for helping to keep Trekaroo free.

 Oogie Boogie Bash

-On 20 select nights throughout the Halloween season, The Oogie Boogie Bash takes over Disney California Adventure during the evening.
+On 20 select nights throughout the Halloween season, The Oogie Boogie Bash, a Disneyland Halloween party, takes over Disney California Adventure during the evening.
 During these special nights, the park closes early to regular guests, allowing ticket holders to enjoy Halloween Disney style.
 This is the first year of the Oogie Boogie Bash, which replaces Mickey’s Halloween Party in Disneyland.
 Note: A regular park ticket will not work for this event.
 You must purchase a separate ticket to enjoy the Oogie Boogie Bash.

 The always popular Frightfully Fun Parade has made its way over to Disney California Adventure with new appearances by Cheshire Cat.
-New for 2019 is the Mickey’s Tick and Treat show at the Disney Theater in Hollywood Land.
+One of the biggest highlights is the new World of Color show which is villain themed and features the newest Disney character, Shelley Marie.
+Also new for 2019 is the Mickey’s Trick and Treat show at the Disney Theater in Hollywood Land.
 This interactive show is geared towards young children.
-One of the biggest highlights is the new World of Color show which is villain themed and features the newest Disney character, Shelley Marie.
+Another new event for 2019 is Villainous!, a slightly spooky light show walk-through at the Redwood Creek Challenge Trail.

 Is this your first trip to Disneyland?
 Haven’t been in a while?
 Check out all our Disneyland tips.

 Good-to-Know Tips for Oogie Boogie Bash